Yu-Qiao-Hong/jhpeng.github.io/about/index.md

 # Delta Electronics

-December 2014 ¡V Present (1 year 4 months)
+December 2014 â€“ Present (1 year 4 months)

 - Developing and Testing PLC IDE which is simultaneously being integrated with other Automation software.
 Implementing parts of industrial communication protocol Modbus, CANopen, EtherCAT.

 - Developing the Software for Power Supplier which is simultaneously being integrated with automated test equipment that ensure QA of Firmware and Hardware.
 Implementing parts of industrial communication protocol Modbus, CAN Bus, I2C.

-# Project¡G
+# Projectï¼š
 * Delta PLC EtherCAT builder (C#)
 * Delta PLC EDS builder (VC++)
 * Solvang_1200W_GUI (C++ Builder)